-In Home Assistant, open the menu by clicking on the top-left icon and click on configuration.
-Now click on automations.
-This is the automation screen from which you can manage all the automations in Home Assistant.
+In the user interface, click Configuration in the sidebar, then click Automation.
+You will now see the automation screen from which you can manage all the automations in Home Assistant.

 The automation editor.

-The first thing we will do is to set a name.
+The first thing we will do is set a name.
 Enter “Turn Lights On at Sunset”.

-In the trigger section, click on the dropdown and change trigger type to “Sun”.
-It allows us to pick between sunrise and sunset, go ahead and pick sunset.
+In the trigger section, click on the dropdown menu and change the trigger type to “Sun.”
+It allows us to choose sunrise or sunset, so go ahead and pick sunset.
 As we discussed, we want our automation to be triggered a little before the sun actually sets, so let’s add

--0:30 to the offset.
-This indicates that we will trigger 30 minutes before the sun actually sets, neat!
+-00:30 as the offset.
+This indicates that the automation will be triggered 30 minutes before the sun actually sets.
+Neat!